Category:Mid High Fidelity

 Voltage(s): 110-120v, Multi

 Frequency Response:7½ ips: 40 - 21kHz; 3¾ ips: 40Hz - 18kHz

 Wow and Flutter:< 0.15 % at 7½ ips, < 0.25% at 3¾ ips

 The M-8 had the same basic layout styling as its predecessors the Akai M-6 and M-7, and like the M-7 it had the exclusive “cross-field” biasing system.

-All of these early “M” series Akais utilised valve circuitry and a continuously variable playback equalisation design.
+All of these early “M” series Akais utilized tube circuitry and a continuously variable playback equalization design.

 This was a quarter track stereo recorder with internal power amplifiers and monitor speakers.
-A single motor was employed for all transport functions and the maximum spool size was seven inches.
+A single motor was employed for all transport functions and the maximum reel size was 7 inches.